Police-Data-Accessibility-Project/design-system/README.md

 ```

-5. If your project is using `TypeScript`, the component props definitions and other types are exposed for import as well.
+5. If the project is using `TypeScript`, the component props definitions and other types are exposed for import as well.
    _n.b.
 This can be particularly useful for composing `Form` schemas, where `Input` schema objects are defined differently depending on the `type` of input desired._

 ```